David-Antunes/David-Antunes/README.md

 ## FCT NOVA - Computer Science Club, September 2020 - September 2021
 * Belonged to the Computer Science Club, composed of a group of 20 people.
 * Responsible for creating an introductory tutorial about REACT, to help new members get acquainted with our codebase.
 * Creation of templates for workshops for the week long event of Information and Technology (JORTEC).
 * Helped promote events organized by the Club as well as online events.
 ## DotLap, September, 2020
 * Created and implemented as proof of concept a Django/Python project in the platform Heroku and connected the application to an AWS database.
 Currently, this project is being used in racing championships (WEC, ALMS, ELMS).

 ---

 # Interests

 I like reading books.
 My favorite category is personal development.
 I like programming and like to keep updated about new technologies or methodologies.
-For example I like to install new Linux distributions to see and understand the differences between them.
+Trying to build my own datacenter at home with some raspberry pi's.